SALVATION: THREE (EXCERPT OF THREE DEATHS AND THREE RESURRECTIONS: VOLUME ONE)

-But the Egyptians pursued after them, all the horses and chariots of Pharaoh, and his horsemen, and his army, and overtook them encamping by the sea, beside Pihahiroth, before Baalzephon.
+So the Egyptians pursued them, all the horses and chariots of Pharaoh, his horsemen and his army, and overtook them camping by the sea beside Pi Hahiroth, before Baal Zephon.
 (Exodus 14:9)

 When we first become saved our experience may be glorious for a season.
 Then, while we are marveling at the goodness of God, Pharaoh comes after us.
 Questions arise in our mind about the desirability of being one of God’s saints.